 A highly flexible operating system that is around 60MB (installer) which is smaller than most used Linux appropriation.
-DSL has an about complete desktop and a little center of order line devices.
-The total of what applications have been decided for the best adjust to usefulness, size, and rate.
+DSL has a complete desktop and a little center of order line devices.
+The total of what applications have been decided for the best adjusted to usefulness, size, and rate.
 It can also help you deal with SSH/FTP servers.
-You can use DSL right from an installation media like USB drive and keep running it from it, and there is such no need to install it on the hard drive.
-It can run entirely in RAM with as little as 128MB and sufficiently light to power a 486DX with 16MB of RAM.
+You can use DSL right from an installation media like a USB drive and keep running it from it, and there is no need to install it on the hard drive.
+It can run entirely in RAM with as little as 128MB and is sufficiently light to power a 486DX with 16MB of RAM.

-Minimum Requirement is i486 or newer CPU, Intel / AMD processors with 64 MB RAM.
+Minimum Requirement is an i486 or newer CPU, Intel / AMD processors with 64 MB RAM.

 #5.
 Puppy Linux

 Puppy Linux is another super lightweight that is designed to run on even low-end computers.
 If you need to make its bootable USB, it roughly cost around 100MB of space, and also the installer ISO file size is about 104MB.
 All you have to install it on DVD, after that you can temporarily boot from the DVD.
 After it’s booted, you can create a bootable USB drive from the menu which is located under Menu > Create Bootable USB.
 So Puppy Linux is fundamentally an effort to make your old PC usable again.
-The new 6.x version image file is around 200MB and available in 32 and 64-bit. recently in curiosity, we tasted to see how this is different from the last time we used it when we wrote this article back in December 2015.
+The new 6.x version image file is around 200MB and is available in 32 and 64-bit. recently in curiosity, we tasted to see how this is different from the last time we used it when we wrote this article back in December 2015.

 #6.
 Tiny Core Linux

 Looking for a bare minimum version?
-Tiny core Linux comes in 3 versions, the lightest version called Core is consists of just 11MB ISO image.
+Tiny core Linux comes in 3 versions, the lightest version called Core consists of just an 11MB ISO image.
 The other 2 versions TinyCore and Core plus go up to 100MB in installer size.
-The desktop is simple and has nothing but a bunch of icons that open system and user apps.
+The desktop is simple and has nothing but a bunch of icons that open the system and user apps.